-Do you see customers as just passive buyers of your devices?
-Think again.
-They play more roles, bigger roles, in the EU MDR journey of a medical device manufacturer:
+They play bigger roles in the MDR journey of a medical device manufacturer:

-- A long-time customer could sponsor a clinical study required by a Notified Body to get CE certification under the EU MDR
+- A long-time customer could sponsor a clinical study required by a Notified Body to get CE certification under the MDR

-Also, as the EU MDR changes manufacturers’ obligations, your current customers may experience the ripples of the change.
+Also, as the MDR changes manufacturers’ obligations, your current customers may experience the ripples of the change.
 Such as a device price change.
 They’ll want to know what’s going on and why.

-Medical device manufacturers absolutely need their customers on their side to get through the EU MDR.
-Manufacturers need customers’ trust, motivation to cooperate and shared understanding of the rules of the EU MDR game.
-The key to achieve that?
-Good old communication.
+Manufacturers need customers’ trust, motivation to cooperate and shared understanding of the rules of the MDR game.

-The sooner you start communicating the change, the better.
-If you need to ask for favours, the customers usually appreciate not being surprised by sudden requests.
+If you need to ask for favours, customers usually appreciate not being surprised by sudden requests.
 They value being in the loop in advance.
 They need time to process changes you’re laying down on them.
-The more you plan and prepare for the communication, the less misunderstandings, delays and missed sales you’ll encounter.

-As I’ve helped medical device manufacturers prepare for the EU MDR, I’ve seen customer communication that works and some that only complicates things.
-Here I’m going to share with you a few tactics on how to turn EU MDR conversations with your customers into a success.
+As I’ve helped medical device manufacturers prepare for the MDR, I’ve seen customer communication that works and some that only complicates things.

 Get your internal ducks in an MDR row

-Your employees from different departments may contact your customer for any kind of business reason.
-Vice versa, more than one employee from your customer’s side may call, email or meet with someone at your company.
-One topic may lead to another (enter the EU MDR) and a question, a concern, may build up pressure on your employee to give some kind of a reply, a commitment to the customer.
-If too many EU MDR ”i-don’t-knows” or false promises (”We’ll get the CE certificate this week and start sales next week”) get communicated to your customer and start spreading, it may not look good on you (for example if you don’t get the CE certificate and cannot legally start sales until you first run a clinical study, which can take months).
-That’s why you need to make sure everyone interacting with the customer is prepared.
+If too many MDR ”i-don’t-knows” or false promises (”We’ll get the CE certificate this week and start sales next week”) get communicated to your customer and start spreading, it may not look good on you (for example if you don’t get the CE certificate and cannot legally start sales until you first run a clinical study, which can take months).

-Create a company-level EU MDR communication strategy.
+Create a company-level MDR communication strategy.
 If appropriate, divide it into communication paths per department, team or individual.
 Clarify roles and responsibilities.
 I cannot say how many times I’ve seen people worry about what they can say or when, or assume someone else is going to take care of communicating something important (and nothing gets passed on).
 Check that everyone understands what the message to customers should be.
 Focus on empowering people to do their best in their daily work.

-Share EU MDR information with all the relevant employees early and often.
+Share MDR information with all the relevant employees early and often.
 Don’t keep anyone in the dark.
 Provide trainings.
 Organise all-hands meetings.
 Present latest news in regular team calls if working remotely.
 Document frequently asked questions (FAQs) and keep them easily available to all personnel.

 * * * * *